 Our students' learning experiences at Hilbert College may begin in the classroom, but will continue beyond the boundaries of the Hilbert College campus.
-The Center for Career & Community Engagement, located in Franciscan Hall Room 104, encourages students to learn and develop through active participation in service experiences that are coordinated in collaboration with the College and partners in the local and global community.
+The Office of Service Learning & Community Engagement, located in the Center for Student Involvement & Leadership, encourages students to learn and develop through active participation in service experiences that are coordinated in collaboration with the college and partners in the local and global community.

 What is Service Learning?